jDataView/jDataView/README.md

 API
 ===
-See the specification for a detailed API. [http://www.khronos.org/registry/webgl/doc/spec/TypedArray-spec.html](http://www.khronos.org/registry/webgl/doc/spec/TypedArray-spec.html#6)
+See the [Typed Array Specification](http://www.khronos.org/registry/typedarray/specs/latest/#8) for a detailed API.

 Constructor
 -----------------